cran-task-views/Epidemiology/Epidemiology.md

   redundant columns, aggregating age categories, adding survey weights, finding the earliest date of an event, plotting z-curves, generating population counts and calculating proportions with confidence intervals.
+- `r pkg("epitab")`: Builds contingency tables that cross-tabulate multiple categorical variables and also calculates various summary measures.
+Exports to a variety of formats is supported, including: 'HTML', 'LaTeX', and 'Excel'.

 ## Data